A downloadable game for Windows, macOS, and Linux

 The game increases in difficulty as the player progresses through the rounds: the ghosts become faster, and the energizers' effect decreases in duration.

-At 10000 points and then every 50000 points, the player earns an extra life.
+At 10000 points and then every 50000 points, the player earns an extra life (except in ONE SHOT mode).

 Options